sirius-ms/sirius/README.md

 ### Confidence View

-When identifying large amounts of spectra with CSI:FingerId you will, unfortunately, get a lot of wrong predictions among the correct ones.
+When identifying large amounts of spectra with CSI:FingerID you will, unfortunately, get a lot of wrong predictions among the correct ones.
 With SIRIUS 3.2 we offer a confidence score that reflects the likelihood that some identification is correct.
 You can list all identifications by